Stress is a signal – how StressInsight works with stress for individuals and organizations.

 • Why does stress keep returning here?

-• revisit priorities without urgency
+• revisiting priorities without urgency

-• translate insight into realistic next steps
+• translating insight into realistic next steps

-This support keeps progress steady — without adding pressure or new expectations.
+Progress remains steady — without adding pressure or new expectations.

 4. Change — Addressing What Sustains Stress